โ Purpose and ethos

 -

-Seasonal and culturally relevant themes: The activity examples show current themes (Halloween, Movember, 1960s singalongs, local statues in Cardiff & Vale) which helps keep sessions engaging.
+Seasonal and culturally relevant themes: The activity examples show current themes (Halloween, Movember, 1960s singalongs, local statues in Cardiff & Vale etc) which helps keep sessions engaging.

 -